CNCLgithub/Algorithms-of-the-Mind/README.md

 # Algorithms-of-the-Mind
 Course materials for Algorithms of the Mind

+Follow the steps in the rest of this document to set up your coding and computation environment for this course.

 # Connect Grace

 Start by reading YCRC's tutorials https://docs.ycrc.yale.edu/clusters-at-yale/ and including their page on Open On Demand (OOD) Web Portal https://docs.ycrc.yale.edu/clusters-at-yale/access/ood/.